ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **H1.4** RPP requires that host names be MUST compared case-insensitively per DNS rules.
 Servers SHOULD canonicalise for storage and representation consistently, the server canonicalisation rules SHOULD be disclosed in the discovery document.

 **H1.5** RPP MUST support both in-bailiwick and out-of-bailiwick hosts.
-For in-bailiwick hosts, glue IP addresses MAY be required by server policy; such policy MUST be discoverable.
+For in-bailiwick hosts, glue IP addresses MAY be required by server policy.

 **H1.6** RPP MUST support zero or more IP addresses (IPv4 and IPv6) for host objects.
 Addresses MUST be syntactically valid, normalised, and unique within the host.
-Maximum counts and any disallowed ranges (e.g., [@!RFC1918]) are server policy and MUST be discoverable.
+Maximum counts and any disallowed ranges (e.g., [@!RFC1918]) are server policy.

 **H1.7** RPP MUST enforce referential integrity.
 A host referenced by any domain (linked) MUST NOT be deleted.
 Servers MUST return a conflict error when deletion is disallowed and the host representation MAY include a “linked-by” counter attribute.